LED VS. 4K UHD: Which One is Better?

 LED stands for Light Emitting Diode; it is a type of TV display technology that uses an array of LEDs to illuminate the screen.

 LED TVs are known for their high brightness and contrast, deep blacks, and energy efficiency.
-Additionally, LED TV are affordable compared to other display technologies like OLED.
+Additionally, LED TVs are affordable compared to other display technologies like OLED.

 What is 4K UHD?